 The role of science in legal research: expanding the limits of legal projects

-> Law often looks to science to answer core legal questions.
-Examples are many, including, the patentability of new medications, defining the levels of environmental risks, using the insanity defense in criminal proceedings, and understanding consumers’ perception of green products.
-Concepts and data originating from various scientific fields, such as other social science branches, bioscience and engineering, are central to legal development and application of law, and thus to legal research.
+Law often looks to science to answer core legal questions.
+Examples are many, including, the patentability of new medications, defining the levels of environmental risks, using the insanity defense in criminal proceedings, copyright and AI, and understanding consumers’ perception of green products.
+Concepts and data originating from various scientific fields, such as other social science branches, bioscience, and engineering are central to legal development and application of law, and thus to legal research.
 This challenges our traditional understanding of legal research as purely ‘the stringent application of legal research methods on sources of law to answer legal questions’.

-> Aspects from other scientific disciplines can find their way into legal projects through the formulation of research questions, the selection of research methods, and/or identification of sources we use to answer the research questions.
+Aspects from other scientific disciplines can find their way into legal projects through the formulation of research questions, the selection of research methods, and/or identification of sources we use to answer the research questions.

 First of all, in the complex and increasingly interconnected world, legal research questions may contain considerations from other scientific fields.
 It happens when a research question includes terms and concepts originating in science and where the legal researcher cannot answer the question without engaging in methods or sources of other scientific fields.
 Secondly, some legal questions may be better answered using less common legal methods or methods ‘borrowed’ from other academic areas.
 Finally, when we speak of sources of law, it is presumed that we have a clear idea about what law is.
 However, with the transnational character of topical issues (such as public health, business relations, information, and climate change), the access to different sources of information online, and the trend towards legal pluralism, the definition of law, and thus also delimitation of sources of law becomes blurred.
 Moreover, even answers to dogmatic legal questions might need a recourse to scientific literature and data.